Madan Mohan Malaviya University of Technology

-Madan Mohan Malaviya University of Technology (MMMUT) is a Premier State Technical University in Gorakhpur, Uttarpradesh, India.
+Madan Mohan Malaviya University of Technology (MMMUT) is a state university in Gorakhpur, Uttar Pradesh, India.
 It was established in 2013 by upgrading Madan Mohan Malaviya Engineering College (MMMEC), which was established in 1962, into a university.
-The MMMUT was named after Pandit Madan Mohan Malaviya, an Indian scholar and educational reformer.
-Its programs have been conferred in autonomous status under the university.
-The university has a very strong alumini network as it has crossed over 60 years of establishment.
-It offers Bachelors, Masters, and Doctoral programs in engineering, natural sciences and humanities as well as Masters programs in Computer Application (MCA) and Business Administration (MBA).

-MMMUT is one of the best state government university in Uttar Pradesh with an impeccable academic and placement record.

 History

-MMMUT has its roots with Madan Mohan Malaviya Engineering College (MMMEC), established in 1962.
-In October 2012, the Government of Uttar Pradesh announced that it will upgrade the college into a residential university, quoting the lack of technical education in Uttar Pradesh since the reorganisation of 2000, when Roorkee University went to Uttrakhand.
+MMMUT has its roots in Madan Mohan Malaviya Engineering College (MMMEC), established in 1962.
+In October 2012, the Government of Uttar Pradesh announced that it will upgrade the college into a residential university, quoting the lack of technical education in Uttar Pradesh since the Reorganisation of 2000, when Roorkee University went to Uttrakhand.
 The university was established a year later through the Uttar Pradesh Madan Mohan Malaviya University of Technology Act, 2013, which was passed by the government in September 2013.